KrisBichocolate/patchworkadventures/dimensions/README.md

 It adds
 - a resettable resource world and travel to and from it
+- infrastructure for instanced dungeons
 - control over nether portal destinations
-- infrastructure for instanced dungeons
+- a minecraft:noise-derived world generator that supports `structure_overrides`

 # The Resource World